intel/auto-round/README.md

 2 Setting 'use_quant_input' to False has been observed to occasionally yield improved results.

 3 Setting 'minmax_lr' to 2.0/iters has been observed to occasionally yield improved results.

-## Examples
-Quantization has been enabled for various large language models.
-Please refer to the [example readme](examples/README.md) for details.

 ## Reference
 If you find SignRound useful for your research, please cite our paper: